Fort Pitt, Kent: Present day

 Fort Pitt in 2008 showing University for Creative Arts building on the site of the blockhouse.

 The site of Fort Pitt continues to be of historical significance for the United Kingdom and substantial sections of the ramparts are still clearly discernible.
 Several original buildings of Fort Pitt have not survived above ground level: Gibraltar Tower was demolished in October 1879 and Delce Tower, by then a ruin, was demolished in January 1880.
 The Central Tower, or Keep, was removed in April 1910 when the General Military Hospital was extended; and the blockhouse was demolished in November 1932, to allow the school to expand (the Rochester campus of the University for the Creative Arts now stands on its site).
 Nevertheless, much of the outer walls of Fort Pitt survive including parts of the outer defences which extend into the adjacent recreation grounds to the east and west.
 The tunnels of the fort also survive, but are partly filled in.
-The remnant blockhouse of Fort Pitt was built over when the Medway College of Design was constructed by December 1970.
+The remnant blockhouse of Fort Pitt was built over when the Medway College of Design was constructed by August 1970.
 It became the Kent Institute of Art & Design (KIAD) in September 1987 and a campus for the University for the Creative Arts in September 2005. it is believed that the basement of the Medway College of Design is haunted.
-The sounds were found to be coming from brick-lined tunnels from Fort Pitt that were discovered there.
+Sounds have been heard coming from the brick-lined tunnels of Fort Pitt that were discovered there, since the Medway College of Design opened in September 1970.

-Furthermore, several of the Fort Pitt Hospital buildings remain in place as part of the school.
+Furthermore, several buildings of the Fort Pitt Hospital remain in place as part of the Fort Pitt Grammar School.
 The Music House (the former 'insane asylum') in the school grounds and the “Crimea Wing” teaching block (the original Napoleonic-era hospital) are both listed buildings, with some of the ward numbers of Fort Pitt Hospital still visible on the Crimea Wing's walls.
 Several other buildings also date to the period of use as a General Military Hospital, including the North Block (which was first erected as a temporary building to house the Army Medical School in 1860) and the West Wing of the 1914 extension (its main central block having been destroyed in a fire in August 1973).